Work with us

 - Metrics that Make a Difference: International Conference on the Policy Uses of Well-being and Sustainable Development Indicators in Latin America and the Caribbean

-This conference will bring together high-level policy makers together with statisticians, academics and civil society representatives to share perspectives from all stages of the policy process on how to maximise the use of multidimensional indicators for improving people’s lives.
+This conference, organised by the OECD in partnership with the European Commission, ECLAC, DANE, DNP and the Universidad del Rosario, will bring together high-level policy makers together with statisticians, academics and civil society representatives to share perspectives from all stages of the policy process on how to maximise the use of multidimensional indicators for improving people’s lives.
 It will focus on the Latin American and Caribbean (LAC) context and will also reflect on the 2030 Agenda and the Sustainable Development Goals, and the metrics that are necessary to operationalise this complex agenda in national planning and international cooperation strategies.
+It is being undertaken as part of the EU Facility on Development in Transition in Latin America and the Caribbean.
 Participation to this event is by invitation only.

 23-24 October 2019, Bogotá, Colombia

 - OECD Forum on Green Finance and Investment